seetadev/create-fil-frame/README.md

 | `--lighthouse` | Initialize with Lighthouse NFT integration | `false` |

 Integrations with Axelar is currently being worked on, and would be added to the CLI soon.
-This woukd then extend the Options to include `--axelar`.
+This would then extend the Options to include `--axelar`.

 ## Project Structure